Westend, Espoo: Architecture

 The architecture in Westend ranges from Art Nouveau mansions to the modern architecture of the last few years.
 In the early years the buildings were designed by designers newly arrived in Westend such as Georg Wigström, as well as architects on commissions.

 Functionalist buildings include Liinasaarentie by Olavi Numminen in 1938 as well as Villa v.
 Heiroth by Matti Finell in 1936 at Mansikkatie 2 and Länsilinnake 12 designed by Aulis Kalma for sculptor Gunnar Elfgren in 1939.

 1940s-style buildings include Ollonqvist (Westendintie 71) by Viljo Revell in 1945, Dag Englund's 1947 villa plan (Westendintie 53) and Villa H. Schlüter (Westendintie 55) by Matti Finell in 1950.
-The construction of these buildings make use of slate rock and details typical of the time.
-Other prominent houses include the culmination of classic tradition Villa Blumberg (Ankkurisaarentie 6, 1948), the multi-faceted Villa Kihlström (Hiiralantie 5) by P. Lauste in the late 1940s as well as director Kaarlo Forsman's house at Lyökkiniemi 5, designed by Forsman himself.
+The construction of these buildings makes use of slate rock and details typical of the time.
+Other prominent houses include the culmination of the classical tradition Villa Blumberg (Ankkurisaarentie 6, 1948), the multi-faceted Villa Kihlström (Hiiralantie 5) by P. Lauste in the late 1940s as well as director Kaarlo Forsman's house at Lyökkiniemi 5, designed by Forsman himself.

 Since the 1950s architecture in Westend has developed into more diverse options.
 Modernist buildings include the prominently straight-lined Grönhagen house designed by architect Eero Eerikäinen at Hiiralankaari 3 in 1954.
 The Villa Ulfves building (Kuninkaanniemi 2) designed by Kristian Gullichsen was built in the early 1960s, representing a type of bungalow with spaces wrapping around an inner atrium.
 The series of buildings in Westend designed by Erkki Kairamo since the early 1970s represented new and creative, yet tradition-conscious architecture, such as the paired houses at Lyökkiniemi 6 (late 1980s), the Japanese-style white cubical paired houses at Liinasaarenkuja and the terraced houses at Liinasaarentie 3, with movable lattices at the terraces.

 Spa hotel project

-A new spa hotel with a 18-storey high-rise hotel building is being planned at the area between the Westend beach and the Länsiväylä highway.
+A new spa hotel with a 18-storey high-rise hotel building is being planned in the area between the Westend beach and the Länsiväylä highway.
 The planned name for the hotel is Marriott Westend Helsinki.
 The public beach will remain in its current use.
 There is an option for a hiking trail between the hotel and the seashore.
 The plan change for the hotel was made in 2009, after which construction of the hotel was originally supposed to start in 2012 and the hotel was supposed to open for the public in 2014.
 The spa hotel project has fallen behind schedule, as Heini Wathén, also known as a beauty queen, made a complaint about it to the European Commission in November 2013.
 According to her, building a congress centre at the planned site would breach the nature directive of the European Union.